bagpyp/app/backend/README.md

 ```bash
 poetry run pytest
 ```
+🚨 If you're using PyCharm, run this using the preloaded configuration, `pytest`

 During testing:
 - The `conftest.py` file overrides the database dependency so that tests use the test database (configured via `.env.test`).